- Puppet agent's run environment

 - Configuring Puppet agent on Windows

-For details about invoking the Puppet agent command, see the puppet agent man page.
+For more information about invoking the Puppet agent command, see the puppet agent man page.

 Puppet agent's run environment

-Puppet agent runs as a specific user, (defaulting to
+agent runs as a specific user, by default

-Puppet can also run as a different user.
+Puppet agent can also run as a different user.
 You can change the user in the Service Control Manager (SCM).
-To start the SCM, from the Start menu choose “Run…” and type
+To start the SCM, click Start -> Run… and then enter Services.msc.

 You can also specify a different user when installing Puppet.
-To do this, install via the command line and specify the required MSI properties (
+To do this, install using

 Administrators group.
 The installer also grants Logon as Service to the user.